Insights to help ignite the power of your people

 1. Agentic AI is emerging as a core HCM capability

-Agentic AI is emerging as the next frontier in human capital management (HCM) technology.
-Unlike generative AI, agentic AI can autonomously think, plan and act to achieve multistep goals.
+Agentic AI represents the next stage of human capital management (HCM) technology.
+Unlike generative AI, agentic AI can independently plan, act and adapt to achieve multistep goals.

 "Agentic AI unlocks new frontiers of automation, coordinating multistep work and adapting to real-world variability," said Amin Venjara, chief data officer, ADP.
 "With human oversight, it can deliver scalable automation that's trustworthy, compliant and resilient when conditions change."